kristopher-h/vim-liq/DEVELOPMENT.rst

 Todo
 ----

 #.
-Clean up, refactor
+Add more unit tests to get the coverage up
 #.
 Add support for more lsp servers
 #.
-Verify the plugin is working with vim built for python3 as well as 2
+Verify that the plugin is working with vim built for python3 as well as 2
 #.
 Add rename support
 #.
 Automate release procedure
 #.
 And much more